Prescribed Burning is the process of planning and starting a controlled fire to achieve a specific goal.

 Slash Burns: Slash burns are burns that are used to dispose of unmarketable tree residue, or “slash”, from logging industries.
 Slash burns prepare the logged site for replanting by releasing nutrients and removing vegetation that would otherwise compete with the young trees.
 Slash burns also help prevent wildfires by removing fuel loads.
 Slash burns are regulated through the Oregon Department of Forestry (ODF).
 ODF requires forest landowners to obtain a permit prior to any slash burns.

 Ecological Burns: Ecological burns are burns that are used to help the environment in some way, such as by removing invasive plants, recycling nutrients, or preventing wildfires.
-Ecological burns are monitored and regulated by the Bureau of Land Management (BLM).
+Ecological burns in Lane County are monitored and regulated by LRAPA.
+Ecological burns on Federal lands are regulated by the Bureau of Land Management (BLM).

 Local Prescribed Burns